Cisco IP Conference Phone 8832

 Cisco IP Phones provide traditional telephony functionality, such as call forwarding and transferring, redialing, speed dialing, conference calling, and voice messaging system access.
 Cisco IP Phones also provide a variety of other features.

-As with other network devices, you must configure Cisco IP Phones to prepare them to access Cisco Unified Communications Manager and the rest of the IP network.
+As with other network devices, you must configure Cisco IP Phones to prepare them to access the third-party server and the rest of the IP network.
 By using DHCP, you have fewer settings to configure on a phone.
 If your network requires it, however, you can manually configure information such as: an IP address, TFTP server, and subnet information.

 Cisco IP Phones can interact with other services and devices on your IP network to provide enhanced functionality.
-For example, you can integrate Cisco Unified Communications Manager with the corporate Lightweight Directory Access Protocol 3 (LDAP3) standard directory to enable users to search for coworker contact information directly from their IP phones.
-You can also use XML to enable users to access information such as weather, stocks, quote of the day, and other web-based information.
+For example, you can integrate the third-party server with the corporate Lightweight Directory Access Protocol 3 (LDAP3) standard directory to enable users to search for coworker contact information directly from their IP phones.

 Finally, because the Cisco IP Phone is a network device, you can obtain detailed status information from it directly.
 This information can assist you with troubleshooting any problems users might encounter when using their IP phones.
 You can also obtain statistics about an active call or firmware versions on the phone.

 To function in the IP telephony network, the Cisco IP Phone must connect to a network device, such as a Cisco Catalyst switch.
-You must also register the Cisco IP Phone with a Cisco Unified Communications Manager system before sending and receiving calls.
+You must also register the Cisco IP Phone with a third-party server before sending and receiving calls.